 On average, general practice attorneys charge an hourly rate ranging from $150 to $350 per hour, depending on location, experience, and complexity of your legal matter.
 For example, urban areas typically command higher rates than rural regions.

-Always discuss fee structures upfront with any tax attorney you're considering, and get the agreement in writing before moving forward.
+It's important to always discuss fee structures upfront with any tax attorney you're considering, and get the agreement in writing before moving forward.

 Common Cost of General Law Practice Services